Andorra–France relations: History

 Andorra and France have an unusual and long relationship.
 Andorra was created by Charlemagne as a buffer state between France and the Umayyad conquest of Hispania.
 In 1278, under terms of "pareage" agreement, Andorra adopted joint allegiance to a French and a Spanish prince after disputes between French heirs to the Urgel countship and the Spanish bishops of Urgell.
 For more than 700 years Andorra was ruled jointly by the leader of France and the bishop of Urgell.
-In 1607, a French royal edict establishes the French head-of-state and bishop of Urgell as co-princes.
+In 1607, a French royal edict established the French head-of-state and bishop of Urgell as co-princes.
 In 1936, during the Spanish Civil War, France sent troops to protect Andorra from the spillover of the civil war.
 During World War II, Andorra became an important smuggling route from Vichy France into neutral Spain.

 Official diplomatic relations between Andorra and France were established after the signing of a joint Treaty of Good Neighborhood, Friendship and Cooperation between Andorra, France and Spain; after Andorra adopted a new constitution establishing them as a parliamentary democracy.
 The President of France acts as a co-Prince (along with the Spanish Bishop of Urgell) in Andorra.
 In 1993, France opened a resident embassy in Andorra la Vella.
 In October 1967, French President (and co-Prince) Charles de Gaulle paid a visit to Andorra.
 It was the first visit by a French President to the nation.
 President de Gaulle paid a second visit in 1969.
 Since then, there have been several bilateral visits between leaders of both nations.

-French citizens are the second largest nationality to visit Andorra for touristic purposes (after Spain).
-French citizens are also the third largest foreign residents in Andorra with 3,000 French citizens living in Andorra.
+French citizens are the second largest nationality to visit Andorra for tourism purposes (after Spaniards).
+French citizens are also the third-largest group of foreign residents in Andorra with 3,000 French citizens living in Andorra.